Costa Mediterranea accidents and incidents

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

 - boat rescue in Grand Cayman - 2006 (saved 54 pax, 3 crew)

-- 2018 - Costa Cruises' first ship with the company's new livery
+- 2018 - first Costa ship with company's new livery

 On August 24, 2015, the vessel was anchored in call port Kotor Montenegro and began offloading passengers via tender boats when it experienced a technical issue with one of the boats.
 Upon lowering, one of the tenders (on Teseo Deck 4 portside) broke its stern cable.
 The tender remained hanging on its fore wire rope.
 Fortunately, the boat was empty and no injuries were reported.

 (overboard) On March 8, 2008, a 39-year-old female passenger jumped overboard after a quarrel with her boyfriend.
 The incident occurred at around midnight when the ship was approx 20 ml / 30 km southeast of Key Largo (Florida Keys archipelago).
 The ship turned around and conducted a search and rescue operation, later joined by USCG vessels.
 The woman's body was never found.
 The ship was on a 7-day Western Caribbean cruise from homeport Port Everglades (Fort Lauderdale) Florida, Due to the incident, the itinerary’s first call port Key West FL was dropped.